ddnexus/irt/README.markdown

 You can split your tests and reuse them in other files as you whould do with 'partials' template files.
 Use "insert_file 'file/path'" to insert a file into another.
 It will be evaluated by IRT as it were written right in the including file itself.
 Take that into account with variables and last_values.
-Besides, you should NOT suffix them with '.irt', so they will not ignored by the irt executable scanning the dirs.
+Besides, you should NOT suffix them with '.irt', so they will get ignored by the irt executable scanning the dirs.

 ### Code completion and irb-history